bdevorem/WebPortfolio-Hugo/content/projects/sp17_roundup/index.md

 really [MEAN](http://mean.io/).
 In the past I've done some [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) stuff, but learning some more modern stacks could do me some good.
+Both of these projects are being hosted in a repo I have set up for this blog, which can be found [here](https://github.com/JohnathonNow/johnwesthoff-blogwork).

 I also have what I feel is a very good idea in the works - a tool meant to teach principles of robotics, AI, and programming in the browser.
 It would